RanitManik/JavaScript-Projects/05. Poll System Application/README.md

 ## The Challenge

-The challenge involves building a Poll System Application that allows users to create, manage, and participate in polls.
+The challenge involves creating a Poll System Application where users can vote for their favorite programming language.
+Users should be able to select their preferred programming language from the provided options, submit their vote, and view the poll results in real-time.
-The application should support the creation of custom polls with multiple-choice questions and provide real-time results and analytics.

 ## Screenshot